QubesOS/qubes-core-qrexec/Documentation/qrexec-policy-parser.rst

 .. autoclass:: IntendedTarget
    :members:

-The classes should be instantiated using either :py:class:`VMToken` or the context that expects the token.
+The classes should be instantiated using either :class:`VMToken` or the context that expects the token.

 >>> type(VMToken('@adminvm'))
 <class 'qrexec.policy.parser.AdminVM'>